atishaye/Video-Recommendation-System/README.md

 # TigerGraph's Video-Recommendation-System

 ## Introduction
-- This is a Graph database-based tool to get your favourite videos recommended based on provided keywords along with the ability to pinpoint where the keyword was spoken in the videos!
-The dataset incorporates a variety of themes like finance, cryptocurrency, animals, astronomy, literature, authors etc.
+- This application is to get your favorite videos recommended powered by Graph Database based on provided keywords and the ability to pinpoint where the keyword was spoken in the videos!
+The dataset incorporates a variety of themes like finance, cryptocurrency, animals, astronomy, literature, authors, etc.

 - The topics analytics page will allow you to find an interactive topic model generated on the dataset that coordinates the similarity between different topics and the videos they belong to using Latent Dirichlet Allocation.

-- Head over to our explore visuals section to dive deep into the dataset by looking at various entities and a dynamic cytoscape to visualise the network of keywords we are working with.
-You can observe how various keywords appear in different videos and the vast graph that connects them!
+- Head over to our explore visuals section to dive deep into the dataset by looking at various entities and a dynamic Cytoscape to visualize the network of keywords we are working with.
+You can observe how multiple keywords appear in different videos and the vast graph that connects them!

 ## Setup Locally
 - Clone this repository: